 Nothing contained in the MOI of a subsidiary of an applicant issuer shall relieve the applicant issuer from compliance with the Requirements.

-In the MOI contravenes this schedule, the applicant issuer must amend its MOI and/or subsidiary accordingly.
+If the MOI contravenes this schedule, the applicant issuer must amend its MOI and/or subsidiary’s MOI accordingly.

 Contents of MOI for applicant issuers